mmbman/Katagiri/jewel-mirror-awareness.md

 That is why there is the fourth stage, to come back from the top of the mountain and to share your life.
 For this, you need lots of practice.

 For instance, you always criticize others, but you should pay attention to yourself.
-The buddhas and patriarchs have clearly Shown the way.
+The buddhas and patriarchs have clearly shown the way.
 All you have to do is walk.
-If you are not successful in walking the path, then immediately you criticise Buddhism or your teacher.
+If you are not successful in walking the path, then immediately you criticize Buddhism or your teacher.

 That is completely perverted.

 That is why you should practice how to walk under the guidance of someone who has awakened.

 I don’t know how often you will have tears on your face.
-I don’t Know, but it will be many, many times.
-Because the ancients will tell you that white Is black.
-It is very unreasonable, , parent to your common sense.
+I don’t know, but it will be many, many times.
+Because the ancients will tell you that white is black.
+It is very unreasonable, contrary to your common sense.
 And you become angry at ancestors, parents and teachers because it is so unreasonable.

 But you have to pay attention to the reality you are present in.
 How complicated it is.

 It’s not so simple.
 If you want to share your life with all sentient beings, just give your life before trying to use something that has advanced in your thoughts.